-The aws:ec2/vpnConnection:VpnConnection resource, part of the Pulumi AWS provider, defines a Site-to-Site VPN connection that establishes IPsec tunnels between AWS and on-premises networks.
-This guide focuses on three capabilities: Transit Gateway attachment for hub-and-spoke topologies, Virtual Private Gateway attachment for single-VPC connectivity, and private VPN routing over Direct Connect.
+The aws:ec2/vpnConnection:VpnConnection resource, part of the Pulumi AWS provider, establishes IPsec VPN tunnels between AWS and on-premises networks.
+This guide focuses on three connection configurations: Transit Gateway attachment for hub-and-spoke topologies, Virtual Private Gateway attachment for single-VPC connectivity, and private VPN routing over Direct Connect.

-VPN connections require Customer Gateways (representing on-premises endpoints) and either a Transit Gateway or Virtual Private Gateway on the AWS side.
+VPN connections require Customer Gateways representing on-premises endpoints and either a Transit Gateway or Virtual Private Gateway on the AWS side.
 The examples are intentionally small.
-Combine them with your own gateway infrastructure and routing configuration.
+Combine them with your own gateway infrastructure, routing configuration, and tunnel parameters.

 Connect on-premises networks via Transit Gateway